-Interest income in the three months ended March 31, 2020 and 2019, reflects interest earned on short term money market instruments.
-The net proceeds from our underwritten public offering in June 2018 and upfront payment received in conjunction with the execution of the Gossamer License Agreement in June 2018, less cash used in operations, were available for investment.
-The decrease in interest income was due to lower cash balances at March 31, 2020, compared to the prior year.
+Interest income in the three and six months ended June 30, 2020, reflects interest earned on short term money market instruments.
+The net proceeds from our underwritten public offering in June 2018 and payments received in conjunction with the execution of the Gossamer Agreement in June 2018 and Amendment No. 1 to the Gossamer License Agreement in May 2020, less cash used in operations, were available for investment.
+The decrease in interest income was due to lower interest rates compared to the prior year.